Chwilka...

 If you're employed on an umowa o pracę, your employer is legally required to register you with ZUS and pay both social insurance (ubezpieczenie społeczne) and health insurance (ubezpieczenie zdrowotne) contributions.
 The health insurance contribution in 2026 is 9% of your gross income, deducted from your salary.

 This contribution gives you full NFZ coverage.
 Many employers go a step further and offer private medical packages (Medicover, Luxmed, etc.) as an employee benefit, either fully funded or co-financed.
 If your employer offers this, it's essentially free or low-cost private healthcare on top of NFZ — take it.
+For companies looking to set up coverage for their teams, our guide to employee and group insurance in Poland explains what's required and what options are available.

 Umowa Zlecenie — Watch the Details